corda/corda/tools/explorer/README.md

     ./gradlew tools:explorer:run

+## Running Demo Nodes

+Node Explorer is included with the [DemoBench](https://docs.corda.net/demobench.html) application, which allows you to create local Corda networks on your desktop.
+For example:

+    * Notary
+    * Bank of Breakfast Tea    (*Issuer node* for GBP)
+    * Bank of Big Apples       (*Issuer node* for USD)
+    * Alice
+    * Bob

+DemoBench will deploy all nodes with Corda's Finance CorDapp automatically, and allow you to launch an instance of Node Explorer for each.

 ## TODOs:
 - Shows more useful information in the dashboard.
 - Improve Network View, display other nodes in the world map and show transactions between them.